michaeldawson/website/src/markdown-pages/alignment.md

 ![chess](/chess.png)

-So, _is Moderation really a lie?_ In truth, I believe moderation can be an important part of a healthy outlook on life for many people.
+So, _is Moderation really a lie?_ In truth, I believe Moderation can be an important part of a healthy outlook on life for many people.
 But when it comes to overcoming personal "loop-holes", you might benefit from some different perspectives, approaches, and tools, including the ones I've introduced today.

 I’ll leave you with a quote from Albert Einstein on chess: